AdaptivePerf/AdaptivePerfHTML/README.md

 ## Installation
 ### Requirements
 Python 3.6 or newer.
-All other dependencies are installed automatically when installing AdaptivePerfHTML.
+Also, you must have npm and Node.js 18 or newer during the installation process (you will not need these later).
+All other dependencies are installed automatically when setting up AdaptivePerfHTML.

 ### Setup
 This is a Python package, so you can install it with ```pip```: